-A good content management system, like WordPress, makes it easy for the client to add new posts, articles, or content to their site.
-The site should be easy to operate, as making content changes typically isn't a service offered by web developers.
+A good content management system, like WordPress, allows clients to add new posts, articles, or content to their sites.
+The site should be easy to operate, as making content changes typically isn’t a service offered by web developers.

 Not all content management systems work on WordPress.
-There are SaaS services that may require web development but are easy to use.
+SaaS services may require web development but are easy to use.
 Searchie is a good example for courses, coaches, or membership sites.
 It primarily uses video or audio as content and can automatically import from some other sites.

 This example with Searchie is why a SaaS may be a better choice than WordPress.
 It all depends on what the client needs to do.